Local Nature Recovery Strategy

 What is the Local Nature Recovery Strategy?

-The Local Nature Recovery Strategy will consider land at a county scale and will identify locations to improve nature and provide other benefits, such as capturing carbon from the atmosphere, flood regulation and access to nature-rich spaces where this is most needed for health and wellbeing.
+The Local Nature Recovery Strategy considers land at a county scale and identifies locations to improve nature and provide other benefits, such as capturing carbon from the atmosphere, flood regulation and access to nature-rich spaces where this is most needed for health and wellbeing.

-• agree priorities for nature's recovery, such as increasing woodland cover or creating wetlands
+• sets out priorities for nature's recovery, such as increasing woodland cover or creating wetlands

-• map specific proposals for creating and improving habitat for nature and wider environmental goals
+• maps specific proposals for creating and improving habitat for nature and wider environmental goals

-As required by law under the Environment Act 2021, every county in England will produce a Local Nature Recovery Strategy.
+As required by law under the Environment Act 2021, every county or combined authority area in England will produce a Local Nature Recovery Strategy.
 These strategies will work together to restore, create and connect habitats across England.

-Decisions about where and how to recover nature will be reached through consultation with a wide range of people and groups in each county, from ecologists and community groups to health professionals and local businesses.
+Decisions about where and how to recover nature has been reached through consultation with a wide range of people and groups in each county, from ecologists and community groups to health professionals and local businesses.
 In North Yorkshire and York, we want everyone to have their say.

 Local Nature Recovery Strategies will help to direct several new funding streams, including funding for farmers and land managers.
-They will also link with Biodiversity Net Gain, which is a new planning requirement to ensure habitat for wildlife is left in a better state than it was before the development process began.
+They will also link with Biodiversity Net Gain, which is a planning requirement to ensure habitats for wildlife are left in a better state than they were before the development process began.

 Read more about Local Nature Recovery Strategies